 Most people laugh at the thought of a Wilson ball but it’s one of the better balls I’ve played for keeping my shots in play.

-Another big plus is that these balls are around a buck each which is perfect for the average golfer who loses a lot of them.
+Another big plus is that these balls are under 2 bucks each, which is perfect for the average golfer who loses a lot of them.

 - They were one of the better balls around the green.